 Why is simulation important in equipment design?

-What industries rely on industrial equipment design tools?
+What industries rely on these tools?

-How do digital twins improve equipment design?
+How do digital twins improve design?

 Conclusion